cfengine/documentation/reference/special-variables/this.markdown

 ---
 layout: default
 title: Variable context this
-categories: [Special Variables,Variable context this]
+categories: [Reference, Special Variables,Variable context this]
 published: true
-alias: Special-Variables-Variable-context-this.html
+alias: reference-special-variables-variable-context-this.html
-tags: [Special Variables,Variable context this]
+tags: [reference, variables, variable context this, this]
 ---

-### Variable context `this`

 This context this is used to access information about promises during their execution.
 It is context dependent and not universally meaningful